 Pressure should be checked periodically to avoid leakages from taking place!

-Some of the ones we’ve included are also designed to directly fit to your refrigerator cold water supply so you can have clean, refreshing water and ice using the same filter.
+Some of the ones we’ve included are also designed to directly fit your refrigerator cold water supply so you can have clean, refreshing water and ice using the same filter.
 Very few filters are designed just for ice makers.
 It’s also important to match your filtration needs with what is available.
-There is no filter that is going to remove every single contaminant or particle from your water, and that’s not really needed.
+No filter will remove every single contaminant or particle from your water, and that’s not really needed.

 Yet, depending on your budget and needs, there are varying degrees of filtration available.
-The most basic filters are those that only filter the taste and odor of chlorine, a common substance in tap water that has actually been added to help kill off pathogens in the water.
+The most basic filters only filter the taste and odor of chlorine, a common substance in tap water that has actually been added to help kill off pathogens in the water.

-The next step is a filter that meets NSF Standard 42, which additionally removes particles 5-15 microns in size.
-The best filtration system is one that is able to turn otherwise undrinkable well water into clean water by removing 90% of most contaminants including mercury, lead, and particles 0.5 microns in size.
+The next step is a filter that meets NSF Standard 42, which removes particles 5-15 microns in size.

+The best filtration system is one that can turn otherwise undrinkable well water into clean water by removing 90% of most contaminants, including mercury, lead, and particles 0.5 microns in size.

 The Importance of NSF/ANSI Certification

-Only if a filter has received NSF/ANSI certification for a certain standard does it pass an official test for removing the substances included in that standard.
-Companies often choose to voluntarily submit their products for evaluation, and they receive a certification if they meet the federal requirements.
+If a filter has received NSF/ANSI certification for a certain standard, does it pass an official test for removing the substances included in that standard?
+Companies often choose to submit their products for evaluation voluntarily, and they receive a certification if they meet the federal requirements.

-An EPA registration, on the other hand, requires a company to submit evidential data concerning the materials it uses and the claims it is making.
-The EPA determines if the two match up and if there are acute or chronic health concerns with the product.
+On the other hand, an EPA registration requires a company to submit evidential data concerning the materials it uses and the claims it is making.
+The EPA determines if the two match up and acute or chronic health concerns with the product.
 If it satisfies all of its claims and there are no health concerns, the product can be registered with the EPA.